citizenlabsgr/elections-api/content/positions/Judge of Circuit Court.md

-Hears the more serious criminal cases and acts as the appellate judge for cases in the district courts.
+Hear the more serious criminal cases.
+Circuit courts are also the appellate court for cases heard in the district courts.
+They have original jurisdiction over all civil suits where the amount contended in the case exceeds $25,000 and all criminal cases involving felonies.